Danny Marshall

 Daniel Webster Marshall III (born January 20, 1952) is an American politician and race car driver.
 He was a member of the Danville, Virginia city council 2000–2001.
-He has been a Republican member of the Virginia House of Delegates since 2002, representing the 14th district, made up of Danville and parts of Henry and Pittsylvania Counties.
+He has been a Republican member of the Virginia House of Delegates since 2002, representing the 49th district, made up of Danville and parts of Henry and Pittsylvania Counties.
+In February 2025, Marshall announced his decision to not run for re-election.